-Currently Mercer deducts the fees set out in the scheme Product Disclosure Statement (PDS) and may pay other parties fees as required by the Trust Deed or legislation.
-If necessary, this will be done by redeeming the appropriate number of units or fractions of a unit allocated to a member account or deducting the charges from amounts contributed or transferred to the scheme.
-In the case of the investment management fee and recovery of costs, charges, expenses and outgoings incurred by us and the Supervisor in connection with the performance of their duties, these will be recovered from the investments of the scheme generally before unit prices are determined.
+Currently Mercer deducts the fees set out in the Scheme PDS and may pay other parties fees as required by the Trust Deed or legislation.
+If necessary, this will be done by redeeming the appropriate number of units or fractions of a unit allocated to a member account or deducting the charges from amounts contributed or transferred to the Scheme.
+In the case of the investment management fee and recovery of costs, charges, expenses and outgoings incurred by us and the Supervisor in connection with the performance of their duties, these will be recovered from the investments of the Scheme generally before unit prices are determined.
 Mercer reserves the right to charge lower fees in respect of any particular member as Mercer thinks appropriate.